nicholeetienne/CS-534/README.md

-# CS-534
-Seizure Prediction and Detection
+# Seizure Prediction and Detection
+***
+THis repository contains the code for the CS 534 Final Project.